michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 kubectl set env daemonset aws-node -n kube-system AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG=true
 ````

+This enables custom networking mode .
+When set to `true`, the CNI will use separate subnets for pod networking instead of the node's subnet.
+This is the master switch that tells the CNI to look for ENIConfig resources rather than using default behavior where pods share the same subnet as their nodes.

 ````shell
 kubectl set env daemonset aws-node -n kube-system ENI_CONFIG_LABEL_DEF=topology.kubernetes.io/zone
 ````

+This tells the CNI which node label to use when selecting the appropriate ENIConfig resource.
+The CNI will look at each node's `topology.kubernetes.io/zone` label value and find an ENIConfig resource whose name matches that zone.

 ### ENI Configuration